Funding Opportunities

 Life Science Funding Line - Medical technology │ StMWi

-HIGH TECHNOLOGIES FOR THE 21ST CENTURY │ BAVARIAN RESEARCH FOUNDATION
+FUTURE TECHNOLOGIES FOR THE BAVARIAN ECONOMY│ BAVARIAN TRANSFORMATION AND RESEARCH FOUNDATION

-Deadline: acceptance of proposals every time of the year Value: dependent on the type of research (up to a maximum of 50% of the eligible costs in the case of industrial research and up to a maximum of 25% of the eligible costs in the case of experimental development) The Bavarian Research Foundation supports innovative research and development projects in which companies work together with commercial enterprises, especially small and medium-sized enterprises, universities or non-university research institutions to develop new technologies, processes, products and services.
-Funding for collaborative projects in basic research, industrial research and experimental development in the following areas:
+Deadline: acceptance of proposals every time of the year Value: dependent on the type of research (up to a maximum of 50% of the eligible costs in the case of industrial research and up to a maximum of 25% of the eligible costs in the case of experimental development) With its funding program “Future Technologies for the Bavarian Economy”, the Bavarian Transformation and Research Foundation specifically promotes application-oriented research and development with the aim of commercial application of the project results.
+The funding is intended to enable universities, non-university research institutions and commercial enterprises to carry out basic and applied research and development work and to accelerate the implementation of research and development results in new products, processes and technologies.
+The funding is open to all technologies.
+The six thematic areas of the current funding program open up a broad spectrum in which almost any application-related technology project can be embedded:

 BAYINTAN │ BAVARIAN RESEARCH ALLIANCE